 Where should my beard neckline be?

+Let’s first line up your beard properly.
 The beard neckline is essential to facial hair grooming and determines the beard outline relative to a person’s face shape.
 Using the beard line diagram below…

 - Visualize the dashed line curving from one ear to another.